tgross/blog.0x74696d.com/content/posts/2019-02-17-checkpointing-failure.md

 > Me: "Even if we don't autoscale, run on spot instances, or ever update the host, the host can randomly fail at any time."

 > Them: "Yes, but that's less often so it's ok.
-Throughput is ok if it happens rarely."
+Throughput is ok if failure happens rarely."

 > Me: "But you have a bug if the tasks can't be safely retried."